Author name: Brianna Eisman

 @grace.journals

 I think a music summary list is a really easy option if you’re out of ideas for how to finish off the month in your bullet journal.
 Music can tell a lot about who a person is and how they process their emotions.
-Obviously Spotify wrapped is a cool feature, but what if you could see your top songs every month?
+Obviously Spotify Wrapped is a cool feature, but what if you could see your top songs every month?
 It could make for super fun and easy bujo spreads.

 summer road trip music bujo bullet journal ideas page